Britomartis: Mythology

 By Hellenistic and Roman times, Britomartis was given a genealogical setting that cast her into a Classical context:

 Britomartis, who is also called Dictynna, the myths relate, was born at Caeno in Crete of Zeus and Carmê, the daughter of Eubulus who was the son of Demeter; she invented the nets (dictya) which are used in hunting.

-The third hymn to Artemis by Callimachus tells how she was pursued by Minos and, as Diktynna, "Lady of the Nets", threw herself into fishermen's nets to escape him; thus rescued, she was taken by the fishermen to mainland Greece.
-She was also known as Dicte.
-This myth element "explains" the spread of the Cretan goddess's cult to Greece.
+One of the main myths surrounding Britomartis concerns her being pursued by King Minos.
+According to Diodorus, Britomartis was a nymph and huntress much beloved by Artemis.
+Minos took interest in her and pursued her for nine months.
+She continually fled his advances, and to escape, she at last leapt into the sea (possibly from Mount Dikte) and landed in fishermen's nets.
+She became entangled but was rescued by Artemis, who then made her a goddess.
+In his third hymn to Artemis, Callimachus tells a similar tale, and claims it is the source of the name and title Diktynna, "Lady of the Nets."
+Some tellings instead claim that she was taken by fishermen to mainland Greece, therefore explaining the spread of her cult to Greece.
 Diodorus Siculus found it less than credible:

 But those men who tell the tale that she has been named Dictynna because she fled into some fishermen's nets when she was pursued by Minos, who would have ravished her, have missed the truth; for it is not a probable story that the goddess should ever have got into so helpless a state that she would have required the aid that men can give, being as she is the daughter of the greatest one of the gods.

+Another version of the myth claims Britomartis vowed to live in perpetual maidenhood, and that she was a frequent wanderer before eventually settling in Crete.
+It claims she was born in Phoenicia, travelled to Argos and visited the daughters of the river god Erasinos, went to Cephalonia and was worshiped under the name Laphria, and then finally arrived in Crete and was pursued by Minos.
+This version of the myth additionally has her flee onto the island of Aegina, where she was then built a temple and worshipped as a goddess.

-Strabo notes she was venerated as Diktynna only in western Crete, in the region of Cydonia, where there was a Diktynnaion, or temple of Diktynna.
-"Oupis [Artemis], O queen, fairfaced Bringer of Light, thee too the Kretans name after that Nymph," Callimachus says.
-"She passed her time in the company of Artemis, this being the reason why some men think Diktynna and Artemis are one and the same goddess," Diodorus Siculus (5.76.3) suggested.
+Strabo notes she was venerated as Diktynna primarily in western Crete, in the regions of Cydonia and Lysos, where there was a Diktynnaion, or temple of Diktynna.
+Occasionally she was conflated with Artemis or Athena as the same goddess, with Solinus explicitly identifying her as the Cretan Artemis.
+Diodorus suggests that since "she passed her time in the company of Artemis," that this was the "reason why some men think Diktynna and Artemis are one and the same goddess."
+She has also been associated with Hecate.

-In the second century CE, the Greek writer Pausanias describes Britomartis saying, "She was made a goddess by Artemis, and she is worshipped, not only by the Cretans, but also by the Aiginetans."

-Antoninus Liberalis wrote that after escaping Minos, she arrived at Aegina, but a local fisherman named Andromedes tried to lay hands on her, so she jumped off her boat, and became known as Aphaea, a local Aeginetan goddess, whose name Antoninus interprets as 'she who disappeared'.
-In Britomartis's place, a statue appeared in a temple of Artemis in Aegina.